-This article documents the effects of the COVID-19 pandemic on differences between NGOs and business interests in (1) political access and (2) public communications.
-We leverage panel data that catalogue the population of meetings with the European Commission and the social media (Twitter) activity of 11,967 interest groups from 116 countries included in the European Union Transparency Register.
-Using these data, we examine both whether differences in access and social media activity between NGOs and business interests stay the same or change during the COVID-19 crisis, and whether the potential effects of the pandemic on these patterns of bias vary between different lobbying channels.
+This article documents the effects of the COVID-19 pandemic on differences between NGOs and business interests in (1) political access, and (2) public communications during the first crucial months of the pandemic.
+We leverage panel data that catalogue the population of meetings with the European Commission and the social media (Twitter) activity of 11,967 interest groups from 116 countries included in the EU Transparency Register.
+Using these data, we examine whether differences in access and social media activity between business interests and NGOs persist or change during the COVID-19 crisis, and whether the potential effects of the pandemic on these patterns of bias vary between different lobbying channels.